Skip to main content

 In Claude Code, type / then sumo-qa- to see the skills as hyphenated entries (symlinked into ~/.claude/skills/).
 The same skills are also registered through MCP with underscores (/sumo_qa_load_classifications, /sumo_qa_find_test_data); both routes call the same SKILL.md.

-Other MCP hosts (Cursor, Codex, OpenCode, etc.): pip install sumo-qa ships a standard stdio MCP server, so it should work with anything that speaks MCP.
+Other MCP hosts (Cursor, Codex, OpenCode, Gemini CLI, etc.): pip install sumo-qa ships a standard stdio MCP server, so it should work with anything that speaks MCP.
 Follow your host's MCP-server setup docs and point it at the absolute path of the sumo-qa script.
-Not verified end-to-end by us, so we don't ship instructions.
+These hosts are explicitly not yet verified end-to-end by us, so we don't ship per-host instructions for them.

 Host adapter folders